top of page

 8. Monkey Rock

-Located in Incline Village, the hike to Monkey Rock is 2.6 miles out and back and offers spectacular 180 views of Incline Village and the east shore.
+Located in Incline Village, the hike to Monkey Rock is a 2.6-mile out-and-back trail that offers 180-degree views of Incline Village and the east shore.
 The monkey-carved rock is fun to snap a picture with, especially if it's your first time on the trail.
 This hike is a must-do if you are on the northeast side of Lake Tahoe.
 The trailhead to Monkey Rock starts behind the Tunnel Creek Cafe in Incline Village.

 9. Hidden Beach